 • Physical exam: Your doctor may physically examine your body for identification of any lumps in your body areas that may indicate a tumour.
 In the physical exam, the doctor may look for abnormalities, like changes in the colour of your skin or organ enlargement that indicates the presence of cancer.

 • Laboratory tests: Laboratory tests, such as blood and urine tests, can also prove to be helpful for your doctor for easy identification of abnormalities that can be caused due to cancer.
 For example, in people with leukaemia, a common blood test called complete blood count is considered for an unusual number or type of white blood cells.

-• Imaging tests: Imaging tests enables doctors to examine your bones and internal organs in a non-invasive manner.
-Imaging tests devices used in the diagnosis of cancer may include a computerized tomography (CT) scan, bone scan, magnetic resonance imaging (MRI), ultrasound and X-ray, positron emission tomography (PET) scan, among others.
+• Imaging tests: Imaging tests enable doctors to examine your bones and internal organs in a non-invasive manner.
+Imaging test devices used in the diagnosis of cancer may include a computerized tomography (CT) scan, bone scan, magnetic resonance imaging (MRI), ultrasound and X-ray, and positron emission tomography (PET) scan, among others.

 • Biopsy.
 In a biopsy, your doctor will collect a sample of cells for testing in the laboratory.
 There are various ways of collecting a sample.
 So which biopsy procedure is appropriate for you depends on the type of cancer and its location.
-In majority cases, a biopsy is the only way for a definite diagnosis of cancer.
+In the majority of cases, a biopsy is the only way to a definite diagnosis of cancer.

 How counselling helps

 • Learn ways to cope with the diagnosis and feel less overwhelmed and also try to maintain control over you.

 • Try and manage cancer symptoms, treatment and also its side effects, such as pain and fatigue.